Nitrokey/nitrokey-documentation/source/components/nitrokeys/hsm/smart-card-shell.rst

 Our HSM will now require 3 out of 5 key custodians to sign in before letting us use our root CA.

-Pubkey authentication
+Pubkey Authentication
 ~~~~~~~~~~~~~~~~~~~~~

 Beware not to unplug the CA HSM during this procedure.
 It is ok (and
-probably necessary, unless you have many USB ports) to un/plug personnal
+probably necessary, unless you have many USB ports) to un/plug personal
 HSM one after the other.

-While the CA HSM is still plugged in, plug one personnal HSM in a free
+While the CA HSM is still plugged in, plug one personal HSM in a free
 port.

 In the left pane, right click on the number of public keys